-A company can be registered in the Sharjah Media City for as low as AED 9,200 for a zero visa quota package.
+A business can be setup in Sharjah Media City for as low as AED 9,200 for a zero visa quota package.

 There are multiple company formation packages available in the Free Zones of UAE.
 Investors can choose their desired business package based on the business requirements.

-For setting up the company in the mainland of UAE, the most popular option for the investor is to register an LLC Company.
+For setting up the business in the mainland of UAE, the most popular option for the investor is to register an LLC Company.

 It is the Department of Economic Development of the respective emirate in UAE that is the business license issuing authority.
 Mainland business is gaining investor traction in UAE as there is 100% expatriate ownership currently as per the latest amendment in Companies Law.

 In UAE, there is no mandatory requirement for having a physical office space for all business categories.
 Few strategic activities require mandatory office space as a requirement.

 Consultancies and other smaller business activities such as computer servicing, etc.; can operate virtually without having an office space.

 The Free Zones in UAE have multiple cost-effective options like Flexi-Desk, Shared Desk, Shared Office, etc. Investors can keep the overall cost low by choosing any of these office spaces.

 Investors who have a company within the free zone can avail all the facilities based on the requirement.
 Also, companies with more than 3 visa quotas for employees must take a dedicated office space.

 Choosing a Bank Account